samlerch/notes-and-demos/cumulative-qc-notes/qc-questions-spring.md

      - Spring @Configuration annotation is part of the spring core framework.
 Spring Configuration annotation indicates that the class has @Bean definition methods.
 So Spring container can process the class and generate Spring Beans to be used in the application.
      - One of the most important annotations in spring is the @Bean annotation which is applied on a method to specify that it returns a bean to be managed by Spring context.
 Spring Bean annotation is usually declared in Configuration classes methods
 13. What is @Value used for?
+     - Spring @Value annotation is used to inject values into variables and method arguments.
+We can either read spring environment variables or system variables.
+It also supports SpEL.

 14. What is Spring Expression Language?
 What can you reference using SpEL?
 What is the difference between $ and # in @value expressions?
+     - SpEL is a scripting language that allows you to query and manipulate an object graph in real-time.
+JSP EL, OGNL, MVEL, and JBoss EL are just a few of the expression languages accessible.
+     - What can you reference using SpEL?
+     - $ in @value expressions:
+        - $ is used to read Property Value in Properties File; t can only be used to dereference properties, Ex: @Value("${proxy.host}")
+        - ${} can only do get
+      - # in @value expressions:
+        - # is used to run Spring Expression
+        - #{} can do get an dset
 <br>

 ### Spring MVC